sassysaanch/sassysaanch.github.io/README.md

 b) Methicillin-Resistant Staphylococcus Aureus (MRSA) Infections in California Across Community Type and Years.
 Feel free to take a look [here](/Final/SampleStudentCommunityProject.pdf).

-Note: They did NOT use PALS.
+Note: Sample project submitters did NOT use PALS.
 If you wish to use a different dataset or the WHO data most students have worked with in the past, let me know!
-Further, expectations for the paper were a little different and we used a different programming language in the past.
+Further, expectations for the paper were a little different and we used a different programming language a couple of years ago.
 Do not worry about all the graphs (some students were also very advanced and I had to modify some of the assignments accordingly).

 ## Helpful Resources including cheatsheets